onnela-lab/Leveraging-Contact-Network-Information-in-Clustered-Observational-Studies-of-Infectious-Processes/README.md

    1. Use R to run `simulation.R` For values `1-2000` of `SEED`.
 (The code is arranged this way for easy paralellization.)
         Note that this code calls `data_code.py`, which generates the synthetic contact networks and performs the epidemic process.
    2. Use R to run `analysis.R` for  values `1-2000` of `SEED`.
 This code is also designed for paralellization.
 This creates all relevant simulation output.
-        Note that this will require downloading the "OBSgeeDR" package for observational augmented GEE analysis.
+        Note that this will require downloading the `OBSgeeDR` package for observational augmented GEE analysis.
    3. Use R to run "global analysis.R" for final formatting.

 **Part B: Application to Microfinance Data.**